edmundhung/workaholic-site-template/content/plugins.md

 - **plugin-image**: Enable image resizing or format conversion based on configuration by implementing custom `transform` logic

-- **plugin-git**: Deriving additional metadata from git, such as last modified date, author etc, using the `transform` hook.
+- **plugin-git**: Derive additional metadata from git, such as last modified date, author etc, using the `transform` hook.

-- **plugin-link-preview**: Generating link preview by prefetching the URL and saving its metadata within the `transform` hook.
+- **plugin-link-preview**: Generate link preview by prefetching the URL and saving its metadata within the `transform` hook.